tracking-exposed/tracking.exposed/content/monthly/december-2020.md

 ## This year we struggled not because of covid, but rather for the total lack of funding and partnerships. dah. let's fingercross for 2021!

+Maybe 2021 would be the year in which we'll *close all our github issues* :> let's list our repositories:

+* [yttrex](https://github.com/tracking-exposed/yttrex/issues), youtube analysis backend and extension.
+* [youtube.tracking.exposed](https://github.com/tracking-exposed/youtube.tracking.exposed/issues), website content and javascript of frontend
+* [facebook.tracking.exposed](https://github.com/tracking-exposed/facebook.tracking.exposed/issues), website content and javascript of frontend.
+* [pornhub.tracking.exposed](https://github.com/tracking-exposed/pornhub.tracking.exposed/issues), website content and javascript of frontend.
+* [fbtrex](https://github.com/tracking-exposed/facebook/issues), facebook analysis backend, and [web-extension](https://github.com/tracking-exposed/web-extension/issues) browser extension.
+* [potrex](https://github.com/tracking-exposed/potrex/issues), pornhub analysis backend and extension.

 ---

-Still, 2020 was one of the most productive [year](/analysis-and-publications) we ever had!
+Despite the struggling, 2020 was one of the most productive [years](/analysis-and-publications) we ever had!
 The most successful moment is when:

-1. People external to our team using the tool to develop their research, and we don't even know about it!
+1. People external to our are team using the tool to develop their research, and we don't even know about it!
 2. When people that have been trained in doing algorithm analysis become trainers and host their workshop!

 ---